18F/join.tts.gsa.gov/pages/positions/18F-executive-director.md

   -  Serving as spokesperson representing the organization to the community.
   - Advocating for issues relevant to the organization, its services, and its customers.
   - Initiating, developing, and maintaining relationships with key stakeholders.
-  - Experience managing controversial situations, customer negotiations, or influencing and persuading other senior-level managers.
+  - Experience managing challenging situations, customer negotiations, or influencing and persuading other senior-level managers.

 2. Experience leading a fee-for-service program.
 This experience must include **ALL** of the following:
-  - Experience leading a consulting or systems integration business with yearly revenues of $10 million or more
+  - Experience managing a team of supervisors who manage the overall team (i.e. multiple levels of management/supervisors) within a consulting or systems integration business
   - Accountable for achievement of cost recoverability targets
-  - Leading the development and execution of staffing plan resource requests
+  - Leading the development of staffing strategies
-  - Ability to develop new business opportunities and grow revenues within an existing client base
+  - Demonstrated ability to develop new business opportunities and grow revenues within a targeted client base
-  - Demonstrated ability to create long-term vision and strategies for building program effectiveness (e.g. capacity planning and building out succession plans)
+  - Demonstrated ability to create long-term vision and strategies for building program effectiveness
-  - Demonstrated project management skills (e.g. able to manage multiple tasks, priorities and stakeholders effectively)
-  - Ensuring the team completes projects and deliverables for clients within deadlines
+  - Demonstrated experience measuring customer satisfaction

 3. Experience navigating highly ambiguous or uncertain situations to deliver results.
 This experience must include **ALL** of the following:
-  - Leading stakeholders through organizational change
+  - Leading change management in organizations
-  - Garnering support for teams by persuading others to provide approval, funding or resources
+  - Building and leading a business case for plans, funding or resources
-  - Adjusting strategy based on qualitative or quantitative strategy
-  - Previous experience leading client-facing consulting (i.e. researching, designing and executing to solve a specific problem for a client) projects or initiatives
+  - Demonstrated experience in leading client-facing consulting (i.e. researching, designing and executing to solve a specific problem for a client) projects or initiatives
-  - Previous experience collaborating with cross-functional teams (i.e. developers, product managers, designers, clients) to achieve organizational or project objectives
+  - Demonstrated experience collaborating with cross-functional teams (i.e. developers, product managers, designers, clients) to achieve organizational or project objectives

-4. Experience leading teams that use modern software design and development methodologies, including human centered design and iterative development (e.g. agile, lean, kanban, user research, journey mapping, personas, user stories)
+4. Experience leading teams that use modern software design and development methodologies, including human-centered design and iterative development (e.g. agile, lean, Kanban, user research, journey mapping, personas, user stories)

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.